 - API10:2019 Insufficient Logging & Monitoring

 API designers and developers should have at least a brief look at the top ten to understand what typical mistakes look like.
-This will help with avoiding these mistakes.
-But it also can help to have a little more structured look at the categories of mistakes that are typically being made.
+This will help them avoid these mistakes.
+But it can also help to have a little more structured look at the categories of mistakes that are typically being made.

 Categorizing the Top Ten

 To make the issues a little easier to understand, they can be grouped.
-The following categories can be created, and they show which issues are part of each category:
+Mauny suggests the following categories:

 - Authentication and Authorization (API1, API2, API4, API5)